particle-iot/docs/src/content/reference/asset-tracking/tracker-edge-firmware.md

 ConfigService configService;
 ```

 Use this to access the `ConfigService` object.
 You will rarely need to do this as the Configuration Service is what manages synchronizing configuration changes made in the cloud with the device.

-It normally happens automatically and you will not generally have to make configuration service calls from user firmware.
+You can create a custom configuration that includes:

+- Viewing and editing settings in the [console](https://console.particle.io)
+- Saving the configuration in the flash memory file system so it's available at startup before the cloud is connected
+- Synchronizing your custom configuration between the device and cloud
+- Saving data in easy-to-use variables in your code.

+See the [Tracker Configuration Tutorial](/tutorials/asset-tracking/tracker-configuration) for how all of these pieces fit together.

 ### motionService - Tracker